All company, investor centre information and facts about the industry

 On 1st January 2008 Phoenix completed the separation of its distribution division from that of transmission.

 Sale of Transmission Division.

 Phoenix completed the sale of its transmission assets to Northern Ireland Energy Holdings (NIEH) on 31st March 2008.

 Issue of £275m of Bonds due 2017 at rate of 5.5% by Phoenix Natural Gas Finance plc, guaranteed by Phoenix Natural Gas Limited and Phoenix Distribution Holdings Limited, with the proceeds being used as part of a restructuring process to refinance Group activities.
 These Bonds received a rating of Baa2 by Moody’s and BBB+ by Fitch.

 Phoenix extends its supply operations into the Republic of Ireland as its new subsidiary Phoenix Energy Limited commences trading.

 Sale of Supply Divisions.

 Phoenix completed the sale of its supply arms Phoenix Supply Limited and Phoenix Energy Limited to SSE plc/Airtricity on 22nd June 2012.

 Purchase of Phoenix Energy Holdings Ltd equally by Utilities Trust of Australia and the Royal Bank of Scotland Pension Fund.
-Hastings Fund Management secured the purchase of Phoenix Energy Holdings Ltd on 2nd August 2013 and they manage the investment on behalf UTA and RBSPF.
+UTA and RBS secured the purchase of Phoenix Energy Holdings Ltd.

 East Down License Extension granted.